-Figure 62 shows the front of the Amptector I-A trip unit.
+Figure 62 shows a close-up of the front of the Amptector I trip unit.
 A maximum of seven adjustable controls with screwdriver adjustments may be provided for setting the following characteristics:

-- Long-delay current pick-up
+- 1. Long-delay current pick-up

-- Long-delay time
+- 2. Long-delay time

-- Short-delay current pick-up
+- 3. Short-delay current pick-up

-- .
-Short-delay time
+- 4. Short-delay time

 - 5. Instantaneous current pick-up

 - 6. Ground current pick-up

 - 7. Ground delay time